apisearch-io/docs/http-reference/application-reference.md

     - Content-Type: "application/json"

 You can try this endpoint by using this curl snippet.
 As you can see, you should replace the placeholders with your own data.
-In order to make sure that no one has a default values in their installation, and creating a vulnerability, no default values are created.
+In order to make sure no one has a default values in their installation, and creating a vulnerability, no default values are shown.

 ```bash
 curl -X PUT "http://localhost:8100/v1/{{ app_id }}/indices/{{ index_id }}" \